Long Beach and Asbury Park Railway: Locomotive

 The 4-6-0 ten-wheeler steam locomotive of this railway was constructed by H. M. Leach of the Central Iron Works under Coit's supervision.
 It required four months for the five men who worked on it to complete the locomotive.
 The combined length of the locomotive and the tender was 16 ft.
 The height was 52 in from the top of the rail to the top of the stack.

-The weight of the locomotive was spread over six driving wheels with a diameter of 18+1/4 in and four smaller leading wheels in a bogie.
+The locomotive had six driving wheels with a diameter of 18+1/4 in and four smaller leading wheels in a bogie.
 The Vanderbilt type boiler had a maximum pressure of 200 psi.
 It had 73 pieces of 1/2 in diameter flues, which were 41 in long.
 The complete train was equipped with a Westinghouse straight air brake.